 4. Pre-empt the renewal conditions

 The Holy Grail is to receive a renewal offer simply asking for payment of administration fees.
 If you’ve a direct debit in place with CAA these can be paid straight away.
 Job done.

 However in reality you may need to fulfil other licensing conditions, such as updated deed of undertakings and supplying fresh bonds, to renew on time.
-So why not take steps to put these in place when you submit the application itself?
+Why not take steps to put these in place when you submit the application itself?
 Additionally, with the insurance market incurring substantial losses from the failure of Thomas Cook, if you know your licence is subject to a bond then you need to be speaking to your underwriters very early on to ensure the required capacity is there.
 A stitch in time….

 To avoid the inevitable bottleneck the CAA awards a fee reduction if you fully submit your renewal application at least 8 weeks before the expiry and this milestone is rapid approaching.
 So the sooner you implement all of these steps the better.